janwilmans/guidelines/guidelines_details.md

 -   Pass fundamental types (e.g. `double`) and small object arguments by value
     - **Rationale**: passing things that fit in registers (64 bit -> 8 bytes) by referenfece is not a performance win and passing by value improves local reasoning.

-<details><summary>Rationale</summary>Large files are an indication of poor decomposition and lack of decomposition makes the code hard to understand.</details>

 ## Classes

 -   Use `explicit` on all constructors of non-trivial types that take at least one argument